Frequently Asked Questions

 As a Childminder working from your own home Childminding Insurance is important for your own protection.
 It is a membership requirement of Childminding Ireland that you have valid Childminding Insurance.
 Members of Childminding Ireland can access Childminding Insurance at a reduced rate through the Group Insurance scheme.
 This insurance is specifically tailored for your Childminding business and offers peace of mind for parents and protection for Childminders.
 Childminders that are required to register with Tusla are obliged to have appropriate insurance to cover their service.
 Please note you must notify: • Your household insurer if you are Childminding in your own home • Your Motor insurer if you are carrying minded Children in your car • Your Landlord if you are Childminding in a rented home Failure to do so may invalidate your insurance cover.

 This is a Childminding business insurance that covers the Childminder for: Public Liability – limit €6,500,000.
-Legal liability for accidental bodily injury to persons other than Employees and/or accidental damage to third party property in connection with the Business - See policy booklet for full details.
+Legal liability for accidental bodily injury to persons other than Employees and/or accidental damage to third party property in connection with the Business - See Allianz's Childminders Insurance Policy, Insurance Product Information Document. for full details.
 Property Damage – limit €25,000.
 Cover for contents and equipment for the primary use of the service up to the policy limit.
 Claims are subject to the policy excess of €250.
 Employers Liability – limit €13,000,000.
-Legal liability in connection with the Business for bodily injury to Employees (including volunteer workers) - See policy booklet for full details.
+Legal liability in connection with the Business for bodily injury to Employees (including volunteer workers) - See Allianz's Childminders Insurance Policy, Insurance Product Information Document. for details.
 Legal Expenses Cover is provided with access to a free legal helpline – the number is 1850 670 747.
 Allianz have issued guidelines for Childminders insured under the Childminding Ireland Group Insurance Scheme regarding the Safe use of Bouncy Castles and Safe use of Trampolines.

 A Garda vetting application authorises An Garda Síochána to furnish a statement to the applicant (i.e. the Childminder, who has applied for vetting as the owner of the Childminding Service) that there are no convictions recorded against her in the Republic of Ireland or elsewhere, or a statement of all convictions and/or prosecutions, successful or not, pending or completed, in the State or elsewhere as the case may be.